Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: Preliminaries and notation

-A complex, compact, Kähler, smooth manifold $X$ is called \emph{Irreducible Holomorphic Symplectic} (IHS) if $X$ is simply connected and $H^0(X,\Omega^2_X) = \C\omega_X$, where $\omega_X$ is a nowhere degenerate holomorphic 2-form on $X$.
-Two-dimensional IHS manifolds are K3 surfaces while for dimensions greater than two there are 4 known deformation families (see \cite{Debarre}): IHS manifolds which are deformation equivalent to the Hilbert scheme of $n$ points of a K3 surface (K3$^{[n]}$-type), to the generalized Kummer surfaces, or to O'Grady's examples in dimension six or ten.
+A complex compact Kähler smooth manifold $X$ is called \emph{Irreducible Holomorphic Symplectic} (IHS) manifold if $X$ is simply connected and $H^0(X,\Omega^2_X) = \C\omega_X$, where $\omega_X$ is a nowhere degenerate holomorphic 2-form on $X$.
+The 2-dimensional IHS manifolds are K3 surfaces while for dimensions greater than two there are 4 known deformation families (see \cite{Debarre}): the IHS manifolds which are deformation equivalent to the Hilbert scheme of $n$ points on a K3 surface (K3$^{[n]}$-type), to the generalized Kummer surfaces, or to O'Grady's examples in dimension 6 or 10.

-In this paper we study IHS manifolds of type K3$^{[2]}$, i.e. manifolds which are deformation equivalent to the Hilbert scheme of $n=2$ points of a K3 surface.
-The construction, for any $n$, is the following: let $S$ be a K3 surface; the Hilbert-Douady space $S^{[n]}$ parametrizes zero-dimensional subschemes $(Z,\OO_Z)$ of the surface $S$ of length $n$, i.e. $\dim_\C(\OO_Z)=n$.
+In this paper we study IHS manifolds of K3$^{[2]}$-type, i.e. manifolds which are deformation equivalent to the Hilbert scheme of $2$ points on a K3 surface.
+The construction for any $n$ is the following: let $S$ be a K3 surface; the Hilbert-Douady space $S^{[n]}$ parametrizes the zero-dimensional subschemes $(Z,\OO_Z)$ of the surface $S$ of length $n$ (i.e. $\dim_\C(\OO_Z)=n$).
 By \cite{BeauCons} it is a hyperkähler manifold of dimension $2n$.

 Let $S^{(n)} := S^n/\mathcal S_n$, where $\mathcal S_n$ is the symmetric group on $n$ letters.
 The \emph{Hilbert-Chow} morphism, defined naturally as